 Best Immersion: Braun MQ5000 Multiquick Vario Hand Immersion Blender

-What We Like: 21 speeds plus turbo, splash control technology
+What We Love: 21 speeds plus turbo, splash control technology

-What We Don't Like: Less powerful than traditional blenders
+What We Don't Love: Less powerful than traditional blenders

 Don’t forget about the humble immersion blender!
 It’s just the thing for those quick little blending jobs, but they can all too often be slow, hard to maneuver, or hard to grip.
 That’s why we like the Braun MultiQuick Vario Hand Blender, which is both easy to use and to grip.